midnightbreakfast/web/_src/magazine/_posts/issue001/2014-06-23-rooms-we-die-in.md

 They are not quite aunts/uncles, not quite tíos/tías, these other fingers, pulled between English and Spanish, post-colonial and post-Chicano.
 Aunt finger #3 maintains a spectacular koi pond, does consultation work for dairies, and wishes she were a private investigator.
 Uncle finger #2 is a tall, mustached cowboy with one eye squinted, works as a mechanic, and has lived in a trailer ever since someone drove into the side of his house.
 Uncle finger #4 died for eight minutes and came back to life, converses with angels, and is married to a natural blonde.
 Aunt finger #1 hadn’t spoken with the others for two years, but she swooped in upon hearing of the death, a phantom of the opera, her heroics unsummoned.

 My mamá, the thumb, is not only opposable, she is opposed.
-She is always in trouble with the rest for things like—in semi-chronological order—reading, making art, going to college, having a nose-piercing, marrying another Mexican, going to Abuelita’s second wedding, and escaping the slow swallow of her agricultural hometown.
+She is always in trouble with the rest for things like — in semi-chronological order — reading, making art, going to college, having a nose-piercing, marrying another Mexican, going to Abuelita’s second wedding, and escaping the slow swallow of her agricultural hometown.

 Mamá is the thumb, and I am her fingernail.
 I am the only granddaughter whose first language was Spanish, and who still speaks it fluently.
 Respected, I serve proudly as ceremonial weapon to our matrilineality, yet, having transitioned from female to male, I am a granddaughter by office, not gender.
 I am The Good Kid whose voice has suddenly deepened, whose chest has gone flat, who grows stubble, who lives with A Good Friend.
 When I visit my extended family, I shave off my sideburns and wear a baggy shirt.
 To serve them as matrilineal weapon means not to tell.
 And to honor the nail on the thumb means for them never to ask.
 No one decided this.
 It just is.

 ***

 When aunt #6 was found dead in her residential motel room, the other fingers waited a week to tell Abuelita.
 Aunt #6 had lived alone, had struggled with mental illness, and had been homeless for a time.
 She had been nice to strangers and mean to her family.
 According to aunt #3, the police never released a cause of death.
-She said the police wouldn’t say how she died, couldn’t in fact prove it was her without an ID—which had not been found at the scene.
+She said the police wouldn’t say how she died, couldn’t in fact prove it was her without an ID — which had not been found at the scene.
 The ashes were released to aunt #3 in the end.
 On her way home, she stopped by aunt #6’s motel room, and then called the thumb to say that someone else would have to clean because she refused to look at the place again.

 ***